Home Chapter 1 Chapter 2 Chapter 3 Progress

 “…Feng Xin?”

-There was a brief pause—then the voice continued through his private communication array.
-Mu Qing's mouth tightened.
+There was a slight pause before the voice continued through his private communication array.
+Mu Qing’s mouth twitched.

-"Yes.
-It's me," Feng Xin said.
-He sounded strained.
-"I didn't want to trouble you, Your Highness, but...
-Well, there's something I wanted to ask your help with—"
+“Yes.
+It’s me,” Feng Xin replied, though he seemed weary.
+“I didn’t want to trouble you, Your Highness, but… Well, there’s something I wanted to ask your help with—”

 Xie Lian laughed, the sound slipping out before he could stop himself.
-"Sorry, sorry," he said quickly.
-"It's just...
-Mu Qing is standing in front of me right now, asking the same thing."
+“Sorry, sorry,” he quickly explained.
+“It’s just… Mu Qing is standing in front of me right now, asking the same thing.”

-Before an incense stick could be lit, the shrine door flew open with a sharp crack, slamming against its frame.
-Hua Cheng's expression darkened.
+Before a stick of incense could even be lit, the shrine door flew open with a sharp crack and slammed against its frame.
+Hua Cheng’s expression became unreadable.

 Mu Qing scoffed.
-"Shame?
-You nearly broke the door with such an entrance.
-Since when do I need your permission to ask for help in person?
-Or were you so afraid you couldn't face His Highness directly?"
+“Shame?
+You nearly broke the door with such a barbaric entrance.
+Since when did I need your permission to ask for help in person?
+Or were you so afraid you couldn’t face His Highness directly?”

 “What’s yours?”
 Mu Qing shot back.
 “You already know why I’m here.”

 Xie Lian let out a soft breath.
-He didn't know whether to laugh or cry.
-Hua Cheng, however, knew exactly what to do—his gaze sharpened, dark and displeased, fixed on the two generals until they both fell silent.
+He didn’t know whether to laugh or cry.
+Hua Cheng, however, stepped forward, his gaze narrowing sharply as it fixed on the two generals until they both fell silent.

-"Please, please," Xie Lian raised a hand, smiling faintly.
-"Now I'm even more curious.
-What is troubling you two so badly?"
+“Please, please,” Xie Lian raised a hand with a smile.
+“Now I’m even more curious.
+What is troubling you two so badly?”

 Mu Qing and Feng Xin exchanged a glance, each clearly waiting for the other to speak first.

-"...From what we've gathered," Feng Xin began, then hesitated.
+“…From what we’ve gathered,” Feng Xin spoke up, then hesitated.
 He cleared his throat.
-"This case feels... similar to that ghost bride incident.
+“This case feels… similar to that ghost bride incident.
 You know.
-The one with the soon-to-be brides... and...
-General Pei..."
+The one with the soon-to-be brides… and… General Pei…”

 Xie Lian nodded, already understanding.

-"You remember how the brides were taken one by one?"
+“You remember how the brides were taken one by one?”
 Feng Xin continued.
-"All because that woman was obsessed with him?"
+“All because Xuan Ji was obsessed with him?”

 “…” said Feng Xin.